Mlira02/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [X] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+Answer: React is a js library that tries to make it easier to make single page applications.
+It also tries to solve the problem of taking the load off of the DOM by creating a virtual DOM.
+It also introduces state which is an easier way to hold data and change data without having to reload the page every time data is added or changed.

-- [ ] What does it mean to _think_ in react?
+- [X] What does it mean to _think_ in react?

+Answer: To me thinking in React is being able to learn the new concepts and to implement them properly.
+To be able to create components that are not only DRY but also that can be used inside of other projects as well.

-- [ ] Describe state.
+- [X] Describe state.

+Answer: State is an object that holds your data that would be changed frequently or be added to it.
+It allows React to add or change data and not need to be reloaded everytime you do so.
+State can also be manipulated through props.

-- [ ] Describe props.
+- [X] Describe props.

+Answer: Props are children to state.
+State passes down all of its knowledge/data down to its children, props can be displayed and sometimes changed.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [X] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Answer: Side effects are something that we specify the JS to do once we change the state or the DOM.
+We can ask React to reload something or create an event when we do something new to the DOM or state.

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [X] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
+- [X] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
-- [ ] Create a new Branch locally: `git checkout -b <firstName-lastName>`.
+- [X] Create a new Branch locally: `git checkout -b <firstName-lastName>`.
-- [ ] Change directories into `./starwars` (`cd starwars`) and run `yarn install` or `npm install` to retrieve all needed dependencies.
+- [X] Change directories into `./starwars` (`cd starwars`) and run `yarn install` or `npm install` to retrieve all needed dependencies.
-- [ ] Once you have installed the _node_modules_, run `yarn start` or `npm start` to get your server up and running.
+- [X] Once you have installed the _node_modules_, run `yarn start` or `npm start` to get your server up and running.
-- [ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
+- [X] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
 Maybe it's not _that_ pretty... _yet_, your goal is to ensure this project becomes a thing of beauty.
 Follow these steps for completing your project.
-- [ ] Implement the project on this Branch, **committing progress & changes often.**
+- [X] Implement the project on this Branch, **committing progress & changes often.**
-- [ ] Push commits: `git push origin <firstName-lastName>`.
+- [X] Push commits: `git push origin <firstName-lastName>`.

 Follow these steps for completing your project: